How to Maintain Traceability and Test Coverage in Jira with TestRail Reporting

 Step 2: Write test cases for each requirement

-3. Use a dedicated test case management tool
+3. Use a dedicated test case management tool and link tests back to Jira requirements

 Step 3: Create a test coverage report

-If you write your test cases as Jira issues or sub-tasks, creating a test coverage report is a manual effort.
-The fastest way to create a coverage report in this scenario is to copy the issue IDs for your user stories into a spreadsheet.
+A common approach to creating a coverage report in this scenario is to copy the Jira issue IDs for your user stories into a spreadsheet.
 Then, create a second column to list the IDs for each test case issue you’ve created and linked to each user story.
-You can use spreadsheet functions to count how many user story IDs have corresponding test case issue IDs and how many do not, and create a chart if desired.
+You can use spreadsheet functions to count how many user story IDs have corresponding test case issue IDs and how many do not, and create a chart to facilitate that data interpretation if desired.
+Although this approach works, it will be challenging to maintain—as it will quickly become outdated as requirements change, new IDs are added, and links go stale.

 Step 4: Run tests and log defects in Jira